gjaeger1/hip_examples/README.md

 make
 ```

-After a successfull compilation, you should see the individual executables in the 'build' folder.
+After a successful compilation, you should see the individual executables in the 'build' folder.

 ## Docker

 Provided that the Linux host has installed appropriate drivers, one can use [docker](https://docs.docker.com/) images to obtain ready-to-use coding environments.
-[rocm/rocm-terminal](https://hub.docker.com/r/rocm/rocm-terminal) is a docker image based on Ubuntu 16.04.
+[gjaeger1234/hip_rocm](https://cloud.docker.com/repository/docker/gjaeger1234/hip_rocm) is a docker image based on Ubuntu 18.04.
 [gjaeger1234/hip_cuda](https://hub.docker.com/r/gjaeger1234/hip_cuda) is a docker image integrating HIP with CUDA based on Ubuntu 18.04.